BAK2K3/WYSPA/README.md

 1. Visit **WYSPA's** [GitHub Repository](https://github.com/BAK2K3/WYSPA).
    - Ensure you have selected the appropriate branch, as previously discussed.
-2. Click the “Code” dropdown box above the repository’s file explorer.
+2. Click the "Code" dropdown box above the repository’s file explorer.
-3. Click the “Download ZIP” option; this will download a copy of the selected branch’s repository as a zip file.
+3. Click the "Download ZIP" option; this will download a copy of the selected branch’s repository as a zip file.
 4. Locate the ZIP file downloaded to your computer, and extract the ZIP to a designated folder which you would like the repository to be stored.

 #### Opening the Repository